 John F Kennedy Leadership Traits

-As the youngest person ever to be elected as US President, and the youngest to die during office, John F Kennedy made a long lasting mark on the world.
+As the youngest person ever to be elected as US President, and the youngest to die during the office, John F Kennedy made a long-lasting mark on the world.

 Abraham Lincoln Leadership Traits